rajatchopra/origin/docs/routing.md

 In order to run the router in a deployed environment the following conditions must be met:

-* The machine the router will run on must be provisioned as a minion in the cluster (for networking configuration)
+* The machine the router will run on must be provisioned as a node in the cluster (for networking configuration)
 * The machine may or may not be registered with the master.
 Optimally it will not serve pods while also serving as the router
 * The machine must not have services running on it that bind to host port 80 since this is what the router uses for traffic